janprzy/podarchive/README.md

 Compiled Binaries
 -----------------
-The `make.sh` (UNIX) and `make.bat` (Windows) scripts use [`pp`](https://metacpan.org/pod/pp) to create an independent binary file, which should then be able to run without having the dependencies installed.
+The `make.sh` (UNIX) and `make.bat` (Windows) scripts use [`pp`](https://metacpan.org/pod/pp) to create an executable binary file (`podarchive` on UNIX, `podarchive.exe` on Windows), which should then be able to run without having the dependencies installed.
 However, making the binary still requires the dependencies, so this is only useful if multiple computers **running the same operating system** are involved.

-Since this still requires a lot of testing, I am not publishing binaries at the moment.
+This whole process is not tested very well, that's why I'm not publishing binaries.

 How I'm using it
 ----------------